21 NCAC 38 .0905 DELINEATION OF CLINICAL RESPONSIBILITIES

 (ix) Initiate and complete the evaluation, interpret the data, and develop the intervention plan in collaboration with the occupational therapy assistant.

-(b) The occupational therapy assistant may contribute to the evaluation process by implementing specifically delegated assessments for which service competency has been established.
+(b) The occupational therapy assistant may contribute to the evaluation process by implementing assessments delegated by the occupational therapist.

 (2) Intervention Planning:

 (a) The occupational therapist shall develop the occupational therapy intervention plan.
-The plan shall be developed collaboratively with the occupational therapy assistant and the client or caregiver; and
+The plan may be developed collaboratively with the occupational therapy assistant and the client or caregiver; and

 (b) The occupational therapy assistant may provide input into the intervention plan.